Performance Tips for Business Users

 Business Central supports multiple browsers.
-Each browser offers a variety of features and capabilities.
+Each browser offers various features and capabilities.
 The browser plays a significant role in the responsiveness and fluidity of the user interface.

 Always keep your browser updated to the latest version, which may include the latest performance enhancements.

-Be cautious using development versions of browsers as they can have instabilities that are not present in the stable releases.
+Be cautious using development versions of browsers as they can have instabilities that aren't present in the stable releases.

 Some Business Central performance features and optimizations, such as page caching, are only available for modern browsers.

 The overall structure of a page (but not business data) is cached on the client device when a page is accessed the first time.
 The next time that same page is accessed, the layout of the page will be immediately displayed, while the latest data is fetched from the Business Central service.
 To take full advantage of page caching, Business Central requires a modern browser with access to the browser's storage mechanisms.

 |Safari||Partly available.
 In some cases, users won't benefit from page caching across sessions.|

 |FireFox||Partly available.
 In some cases, users won't benefit from page caching across sessions.|